alexconst/dotfiles_public/README.md

 $tool -n adopt-dotfiles dotfiles_public $packagename $dotfile1 ... $dotfileN
 $tool    adopt-dotfiles dotfiles_public $packagename $dotfile1 ... $dotfileN

-# create folder structure for private dotfiles.
+# create folder structure for private dotfiles (ie these are not stored in the remote git server).
 It doesn't stow anything automatically, you have to do it manually
 $tool private-template dotfiles_private
 # as an example for ssh
 mv ~/.ssh ~/dotfiles_private/ssh/